Anchor Brewing Company in San Francisco

-If you follow my blog you know I love visiting places with unique California history.
+If you follow my blog, you know I love visiting places with unique California history.
 While California has a lot of historic breweries, Anchor Brewing Company has been high on my list for a long time.
-This brewery has been hard for me to check off as it is in San Francisco and often has a 6 month wait to schedule a tour during popular months.
-All that to say, I was finally able to check it out and it was worth the wait!
+This brewery has been hard for me to check off as it is in San Francisco and often has a 6-month wait to schedule a tour during popular months.
+All that to say, I was finally able to check it out, and it was worth the wait!

-- Tour is free but you need reservations and you need to get them in advance.
+- Tour is free, but you need reservations, and you need to get them in advance.

-When we arrived at the brewery for our 10AM tour I was blown away by the size.
+When we arrived at the brewery for our 10 AM tour, I was blown away by the size.
 It’s crazy to see how much San Francisco real estate the brewery takes up.
-We checked in for the tour and waited in the awesome tap room for it to begin.
+We checked in for the tour and waited in the impressive tap room for it to begin.

 The Tap Room

 The taproom had a lot of fun memorabilia on the history of the company and was a very open and welcoming place to relax.
 We met our tour guide Bobby, who was great and headed into the brewery.

 Read the full history on their site but here is a small synopsis:

 Gottlieb Brekle bought an old beer-and-billiards saloon on Pacific Street near Russian Hill for $3,500, transforming it into the brewery that, twenty-five years later, would be renamed, Anchor.
 Prohibition effectively shut Anchor down in 1920.
 There may have been a few “activities” during Prohibition and the era of bootlegging.
 Still, there is no record of Anchor Brewery doing anything—legal or illegal—during this time, other than waiting with the rest of San Francisco for the return of Anchor Steam Beer.